Millionaire income versus expenses

 - In addition, they know their spending levels, but don’t obsess over them.

-- Both spouses view spending in a similar light and work together to spend on what is important to them.
+- Both spouses view spending in a similar light and work together to spend money intentionally; on what they value in life.

 - Most like to travel and do not skimp or travel hack in this area.